gitcseme/Sightline_QA_Automation_POM/README.md

 > src/test/java - just a place holder.
 Empty one!

-Other folders in project directory :
+Other folders in the project directory :
 > BrowserDrivers - contains chrome, IE browser drivers which are used by selenium to communicate with respective browsers.
                    This folder also contains bat files to kill background process of the browsers post execution of scripts.